Bothriechis schlegelii: Behavior

 Like other Bothriechis species, B. schlegelii is adapted to a nearly completely arboreal lifestyle, possessing a strong, prehensile tail with which it secures itself around tree limbs, often coiled into a tight bundle during the day, as the species is primarily nocturnal.
-After dark, the eyelash viper awakens and awaits the presence of small, tree-dwelling animals that may cross its path, including mammals (rodents, bats), amphibians (tree frogs), birds or lizards (anoles, geckos, juvenile iguanas).
+After dark, the eyelash viper awakens and awaits the presence of small, tree-dwelling animals that may cross its path, including mammals (rodents, bats, mouse opossums), amphibians (cloud forest landfrogs, fleshbelly frogs, tree frogs), birds (hummingbirds) or lizards (anoles, geckos, juvenile iguanas, whiptails), as well as occasionally fish.

 In typical ambush-predator fashion, B. schlegelii waits patiently for potential, unsuspecting prey to wander by.
 In some cases, individuals have been known to select specific ambush sites, returning each year in-time for the spring bird migration.
 Studies have indicated that individuals of B. schlegeli perfect their own strike accuracy with practice, over time.^{} Sometimes, B. schlegelii (especially juveniles) will employ what is known as "caudal luring", wriggling their tail in a "worm"-like fashion to entice potential prey, such as hungry frogs or lizards, to move within striking-range.

 The eyelash viper is not known to be an aggressive snake towards humans, and is likely to be avoidant of creatures larger than itself, but will not hesitate to strike if repeatedly harassed.
 Certain local mythologies and folktales (notably in remote areas of northern South America) describe how after one is bitten by an eyelash viper, the snake will "wink" its "eyelashes" at the victim.
 In reality, no snake is physiologically capable of such behaviors as they possess no true eyelids and cannot close their eyes; however, most reptiles possess a thin, membranous "eyelid" as a retractable "shield" for their eyes, mainly when resting.